michaelklishin/cassandra-chef-cookbook/README.md

  * `node[:cassandra][:auto_snapshot]` Take a snapshot before keyspace truncation or dropping of column families.
 If you set this value to false, you will lose data on truncation or drop (default: true)
  * `node[:cassandra][:column_index_size_in_kb]` Add column indexes to a row after its contents reach this size (default: 64)
  * `node[:cassandra][:in_memory_compaction_limit_in_mb]` Size limit for rows being compacted in memory (default: 64)
+ * `node[:cassandra][:concurrent_compactors]` Sets the number of concurrent compaction processes allowed to run simultaneously on a node. (default: nil, which will result in one compaction process per CPU core)
  * `node[:cassandra][:multithreaded_compaction]` Enable multithreaded compaction.
 Uses one thread per core, plus one thread per sstable being merged. (default: false)
  * `node[:cassandra][:compaction_throughput_mb_per_sec]` Throttle compaction to this total system throughput.
 Generally should be 16-32 times data insertion rate (default: 16)
  * `node[:cassandra][:compaction_preheat_key_cache]` Track cached row keys during compaction and re-cache their new positions in the compacted sstable.
 Disable if you use really large key caches (default: true)